2018/2019: School Application Selection

 Your local Homeschool Support group, the BC Home Learners Association, which has made it their goal to promote and protect the freedoms of Homeschoolers in BC and Home School Legal Defence the national voice of home education.
 Please take the time to visit their websites and prayerfully consider membership.

-The Ministry of Education allows students in grade 10 – 12 to take courses at more than one school.
+The Ministry of Education allows students in grade 8 – 12 to take courses at more than one school.
+Fees may apply.